KenKundert/emborg/doc/index.rst

 The :ref:`restore command <restore>` restores files or directories in place, meaning it replaces the current version with the one from the archive.
-You can used the date and archive options to select the particular archive to draw from.
+You can also use the date and archive options to select the particular archive to draw from.

 .. code-block:: bash